wp-plugins/flyzoo/readme.txt

 * Performance: cloud-based (hosted) chat built on the latest technologies to ensure a fast chat message delivery without overloading your server

-* Multiple Operators and Moderators: live support requests are automatically routed to the first available operator
+* Multiple Operators/Moderators: live support requests are automatically routed to the first available operator

-* Eye-catching: you love great design and we do too.
-Flyzoo chat has been crafted to offer a sleek look and feel
+* Eye-catching: the chat has been crafted to offer a sleek look and feel

 * Multiple in-browser chats: browse your site and chat at the same time!

-* SSL Connection: automatic chat encryption for HTTPS/SSL pages
+* SSL Connection: automatic chat encryption for HTTPS/SSL sites

 * Private and Group Chat History

 * Multilanguage

-* Easy to setup: no coding skills required!
-[Step by step instructions >>](http://www.flyzoo.co/support/flyzoo-chat-for-wordpress?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)
+* Easy to setup: no coding skills required! [step by step instructions >>](http://www.flyzoo.co/support/flyzoo-chat-for-wordpress?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

 ###Live Support Features###

-Live Support chat has proven itself essential to e-commerce by driving conversions and sales: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!
+Live support chat has proven itself essential to e-commerce by driving conversions and sales: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!

-Meet your customers, see where they came from and what page they are on: invite customers to chat, provide **live support** and close more sales!
+Meet your visitors, see where they came from and what page they are on: make customers happy and close more sales!

-All the most important customer insights are available at a glance:
+All the most important insights are available at a glance:

 * Current visited page
 * Keywords and Campaign data (UTM source, medium, search terms...)